lewis841214/ubuntu-18.04-CUDA.10-nnCuda-7-tensorflow-1.12-/readme.md

 ```

 Then the installation should be complete,
-try running this file to find out whether the installation complete or not.
+try running this file on jupyter notebook to find out whether the installation complete or not.

 ```
 import tensorflow as tf